-Staff, Teacher, and Administrator Attendance are calculated using data reported to the State through the Certified/Classified Personnel Information (CPI).
+Staff, Teacher, and Administrator Attendance are calculated using data reported to the State through the Certified/Classified Personal Information (CPI).
 Here, we utilize full-time personnel employed for the entire school year.
 For teachers and administrators, the "Certified Days" serve as the frequency measure for "Total Attendance Days".
 Staff member's "Total Attendance Days" are calculated using "Classified Contract Days" count.
-For staff members who have both "Classified Contract Days" and "Certified Days" in the system, the "Classified Contract Days" but "Certified Days" in the system, the "Certified Days" count is utilized.
-For staff members who have no "Classified Contract Days" but "Certified Days" in the system, the "Certified Days" count is utilized as "Total Attendance Days".
+For staff members who have both "Classified Contract Days" and "Certified Days" in the system, the "Classified Contract Days" but "Certified Days" in the system, the "Certified Days" count is utilized as "Total Attendance Days".